-Handbook Relation/Purpose CIH This handbook provides the official FCIC-approved underwriting standards for policies administered by AIPs for the General Administrative Regulations, Actual Production History Regulation Subpart G; Common Crop Insurance Policy Basic Provisions, and Area Risk Protection Regulations.
-GSH This handbook provides the official FCIC-approved standards for policies administered by AIPs under the General Administrative Regulations, Common Crop Insurance Policy Regulations Basic Provisions, including the Catastrophic Risk Protection Endorsement, Actual Production History Regulation Subpart G; the Area Risk Protection Insurance Regulations Basic Provisions; the Stacked Income Protection Plan of Insurance; the Rainfall and Vegetation Index Plans; and the Whole-Farm Revenue Protection Pilot Policy.
-DSSH This handbook provides the official FCIC approved form standards and procedures for use in the sale and service of any eligible Federal crop insurance policy; required statements and disclosures; and the standards for submission and review of non-reinsured supplemental policies in accordance with the SRA.
-LASH Provides instructions for loss adjustment of nursery crops under policy 19-073 and to assure uniform application of loss adjustment procedures.
+Handbook Relation/Purpose CIH This handbook provides the official FCIC-approved underwriting standards for policies administered by AIPs for the General Administrative Regulations, Common Crop Insurance Policy Basic Provisions, and Area Risk Protection Regulations.
+GSH This handbook provides the official FCIC-approved standards for policies administered by AIPs under the General Administrative Regulations, Common Crop Insurance Policy Regulations Basic Provisions, including the Catastrophic Risk Protection Endorsement; the Area Risk Protection Insurance Regulations Basic Provisions; the Stacked Income Protection Plan of Insurance; the Rainfall Index Plan; and the Whole-Farm Revenue Protection Pilot Policy.
+DSSH This handbook provides the official FCIC-approved form standards for use in the sale and service of any eligible Federal crop insurance policy; required statements and disclosures; and the standards for submission and review of non-reinsured supplemental policies in accordance with the SRA.
+LAM This handbook provides the official FCIC-approved general loss adjustment standards for all levels of insurance provided under FCIC unless a publication specifies that none or only specified parts of this handbook apply.

-- (1) Terms, abbreviations, and definitions general (not crop specific) to loss adjustment are identified in the GSH. - (2) Terms, abbreviations, and definitions specific to Nursery loss adjustment and this handbook are in exhibits 1 and 2, herein.
+- (1) Terms, abbreviations, and definitions general (not crop-specific) to loss adjustment are identified in the GSH. - (2) Terms, abbreviations, and definitions specific to Nursery loss adjustment and this handbook are in Exhibits 1 and 2, herein.